adsric/devtools/README.md

 # SCAFFOLDR (WIP)

-## My tools and workflow for building fast and accessible cross-device web applications

-Scaffoldr is a set of tools that combine to form the workflow I use on projects.
-This workflow is designed to help deliver modern web experiences that are accessible to the widest range of devices possible.
+Scaffoldr is a set of tools that combine to form my workflow.

 This workflow utilizes the following tools, all of which are independent themselves.